ContestTrade: A Multi-Agent Trading System Based on Internal Contest Mechanism: Experiments

 \subsection{Experiment Setup}

-This section outlines our comprehensive experimental design, detailing the datasets, baselines, model configurations, and metrics used to evaluate our multi-agent trading system.
+Our experiments utilize a real-world financial dataset encompassing news, corporate financials, announcements, and market data.
+The testing period is January--June 2025, and all internal model training and validation use data from July--December 2024 or earlier realized contest labels.
+Because LLM knowledge cutoffs alone cannot rule out backtest leakage, we enforce a decision-time data protocol: for a portfolio formed after market close on day $t$, the system can access only records whose public release timestamp is no later than the formation time; realized returns from $t{+}1$ or later are used only to update future contest scores after they become observable.
+Trading simulations are conducted at daily frequency on the A-share market, adhering to T+1 settlement, daily price limits, and 0.001 transaction cost.

-Our experiments utilize a real-world financial dataset encompassing news, corporate financials, and market data.
-To ensure a robust and leak-free evaluation, we strictly partition the data by time.
-The testing period (January-June 2025) is chosen to be entirely after the knowledge cutoff of our LLMs, eliminating potential leakage from their pre-training data.
-Correspondingly, all internal model training and parameter calibration, such as for the LightGBM models and momentum windows (m,n), are confined exclusively to the preceding training period (July-December 2024) to avoid any look-ahead bias.
-Trading simulations are conducted at a daily frequency on the A-share market, strictly adhering to T+1 settlement, daily price limits, and a 0.001 transaction cost.
+The tradable universe is constructed from liquid A-share stocks available during the backtest window after excluding ST stocks, newly listed stocks with insufficient history, suspended stocks on the trading day, and stocks that cannot be traded because of price-limit constraints.
+Portfolio formation uses close-to-close daily returns, maintains cash for unfilled orders, and applies the same transaction-cost and execution assumptions to all methods.
+These rules are intended to make the comparison conservative, although we do not claim that the backtest captures full market impact or capacity constraints.